 ORBIS MUSIC is an independent music label owned and operated by bassist/composer Bruno Råberg.
 The label is focusing on creative jazz, modern classical, experimental free improvisation and world music.

 Here are some artists that have recorded on Orbis Music: Chris Cheek, Ben Monder, Matt Wilson, Donny McCaslin, Mike Block, Rob Thomas, Mick Goodrick, Ted Poor, Tim Ray, Phil Grenadier, Layth Sidiq, Allan Chase, Austin McMahon, Marcello Pelliteri and more.

 BRUNO RÅBERG is an internationally renowned bass player and composer.
-Since coming to the US from his native Sweden in 1981, he has made ten recordings as a leader, about 30 as a sideman, and has performed with numerous world-class artists.
+Since coming to the US from his native Sweden in 1981, he has made six recordings as a leader, about 30 as a sideman, and has performed with numerous world-class artists.

-Some of the distinguished musicians Råberg has performed/recorded with include Jerry Bergonzi, George Garzone, Kenny Werner, Mike Mainieri, Sam Rivers, Billy Pierce, Donny McCaslin, Dave Tronzo, Billy Hart, Bob Moses, Mick Goodrick, Ben Monder, Bruce Barth, Adam Cruz, Jim Black, Matt Wilson, Ted Poor, David Gilmore, and John Medeski.
+Some of the distinguished musicians Råberg has performed/recorded with include Jerry Bergonzi, George Garzone, Kenny Werner, Sam Rivers, Billy Pierce, Donny McCaslin, Billy Hart, Bob Moses, Mick Goodrick, Ben Monder, Bruce Barth, Jim Black, Matt Wilson, Ted Poor, Bob Mintzer, and Mike Mainieri.
 Tours have taken Råberg throughout Europe, Scandinavia, USA, Japan, India, Africa, and Central America, and to jazz festivals such as Pori, Umbria, Monterey, Nancy, Bologna, Graz, Stockholm, Boston, and Cape Town.
-Råberg has led several constellations of his own: the Lifelines Quartet with Chris Cheek, Ben Monder, and Ted Poor, the Bruno Råberg Nonet with Mick Goodrick and Donny McCaslin and his current quartet with Phil Grenadier, Allan Chase and Austin McMahon.
+Råberg is currently leading several constellations of his own Bruno Råberg Trio and the Triloka Ensemble.

 Bruno Råberg grew up in the countryside of Sweden.
 At 20, Swedish trombone virtuoso Eje Thelin drafted him.
 He stayed with Thelin’s group for 4 years and toured throughout Europe and the US, performing at the Monterey Jazz in 1976.
 During his 20s, Råberg performed and recorded with numerous renowned Swedish and European artists such as Bobo Stenson, Monica Zetterlund, Zpigniew Seifert, Nils Landgren and Ulf Wakenius.